How do you protect your clients from formjacking?

 What is formjacking?

-Formjacking means a hacker changes the entry fields of a form on a website, so that any information the visitor fills in winds up with the hacker too.
+Formjacking means a hacker changes the entry fields of a form on a website, so that any information the visitor fills in ends up with the hacker.
 Hackers do this by changing the code of the website.
-They gain access to confidential information, such as credit card details, in this way, often without anyone being any the wiser.
-Using this information, the hacker can start shopping around themselves.
+They gain access to confidential information, such as credit card details, often without anyone else knowing.
+With this information, the hacker can make payments and also misuse your client's identity.

 Hard to detect

-It is as good as impossible for a customer to detect formjacking.
+It is almost impossible for a customer to detect formjacking.
 "And the bad news is that it is really difficult for entrepreneurs as well to spot if their entry fields have been hacked", says Erwin Hasenpflug, cyber specialist at Digital Trust Center.
-“But you can do a few things, I am happy to say.”
+“But fortunately there are a few things you can do.”

 Protect your customers

-Hasenpflug gives a few tips to protect your customers from, among other things, formjacking.
+Hasenpflug has a few tips to protect your customers from, among other things, formjacking.

 • Make sure your website software, including any plug ins, is up to date.
 You can do this yourself, for instance once a month, or outsource it to an IT service provider.